manmeet3591/xdownscale/INFERENCE_GUIDE.md

 ## Questions?

-Check the example file: `example_inference.py`
+Check the example file: `example_inference.py` Alternatively, refer to the documentation.
-Or see the documentation in the code docstrings.